OmniLayer/spec/README.md

 ### Changing an Offer

 Say you decide you want to change an offer, e.g. the number of coins you are offering for sale, or change the asking price.
-Send the transaction with the new values and Action = 2 before the whole amount offered has been accepted.
+Send the transaction with the new values and Action = 2 (Update) before the whole amount offered has been accepted.
 The change will apply to the balance that has not yet been accepted.
 It's your responsibility to determine if the update was successful.

 The amount reserved from the actual balance for this address will be adjusted to reflect the new amount for sale.

 ### Canceling an Offer

-If you want to cancel an offer, use Action = 3 and send the transaction before the full amount for sale has been accepted.
+If you want to cancel an offer, use Action = 3 (Cancel) and send the transaction before the full amount for sale has been accepted.
 The cancel will apply to the amount that has not yet been accepted.
 It's your responsibility to determine if the cancellation was successful.

 ### Purchasing Mastercoins with Bitcoins